-On 27th of November 2021 it was organized the first and the last public consultation on the Environmental Impact Assessment (EIA) for the Vlora International Airport.
+NOV 2021 On 27th of November 2021 it was organized the first and the last public consultation on the Environmental Impact Assessment (EIA) for the Vlora International Airport.
 The day after, on 28th of November 2021 it was held the inauguration ceremony of this plan and the works for the construction of this airport started, within the protected area.
 OCT 2022 The decision for the revision of the boundaries of Vjosa-Narta and the removal of the exact area of 309ha was cut.
-Parallelly, the construction of
+Parallelly, the construction of the Vlora International Airport has progressed for almost one year.
+Within this area, there were build runways and taxiway.

-LAND OF EAGLES AND CASTLES INTEGRATED PARTICIPATORY MANAGEMENT FOR ALBANIAN COASTAL BIODIVERSITY
+PARTICIPATORY MANAGEMENT FOR ALBANIAN COASTAL BIODIVERSITY

-VJOSA-NARTA

-COUNTRY: ALBANIA
+ALBANIA FUNDING:

-FUNDING: CRITICAL ECOSYSTEM PARTNERSHIP FUND (CEPF)
+CRITICAL ECOSYSTEM PARTNERSHIP FUND (CEPF) CONTACT:

-CONTACT: